 How would I ever forget this trip?
 Never in my entire life.

-When everything with working online gets me entirely bored, I bring myself back to this travel where I get myself a pleasant treat that only few are granted to do.
+When everything with working online gets me entirely bored, I bring myself back to this travel where I get myself a pleasant treat.
 With this confinement comes the great desire of stepping out and achieving something bigger and bolder.

 GET OUT – EXPLORE – its a HUGE PARADISE out there – I’m just HAPPY I DID!

 Stayed at: Hotel 81 Geylang 20 Lorong 16 Geylang, Geylang, Singapore and Parc Vista Condominium – Lakeside

 Enjoyed most: The stroll to the busy Singapore streets and the locals